 Collateral Per TB/Month- As previously mentioned, this is the amount of collateral you will put up per month, per terabyte in collateral.
-The higher the collateral, the more appealing your host might be to a renter as you stand to lose more if your host fails to complete the contract.
 It’s recommended to set your collateral between 1x and 1.25x what you are charging for storage.
 Based on current recommendations of storage between 10 SCP and 20 SCP, collateral should be set at (if using 10 SCP pricing x 1.25) 12.5 SCP.

 Command: spc host config collateral [value]

 Storage Per TB/Month- This is what you are charging per terabyte per month for storage.
 10 to 20 SCP is currently the set amount allowed if you want to qualify for incentives.
-You are not limited in how much you can charge, but the software scores each storage provider on things like price, and you might find you are not receiving as much data if you set the prices too high.
+You are not limited in how much you can charge, but you will receive lower extra incentive funds if your price is too high and may even be excluded from receiving a contract if there are cheaper providers near you.